SciFin-Team/SciFin/README.md

 ## Installation

-Installing SciFin on Linux or Mac is very easy, you can simply run `pip install SciFin` on the Terminal command line.
+Installing SciFin on Linux or Mac is very easy, you can simply run this on a terminal:
+`pip install SciFin`
 You can also access the last version of the package on PyPI by clicking [--> Here <--](https://pypi.org/project/scifin/).

 If you encounter problems during installation or after and think you know how the problem can be improved, please share it with me.